Juda Lion Palache

 Juda Lion Palache (October 26, 1886 – October 18, 1944) was a professor of Semitic languages (Hebrew, Arabic, Aramaic) at the University of Amsterdam and a leader of the Portuguese Jewish community in that city.
 He came from the Pallache family.

 Life

 Background

 Palache was born in Amsterdam on October 26, 1886.
 His father Isaac was chief rabbi of the Portuguese Sephardic community.
-His mother was Judith Spinoza Catella Jessurun, likely a descendant of philosopher Baruch Spinoza.
+His mother was Judith Spinoza Catella Jessurun, likely a relative of philosopher Baruch Spinoza.

 His ancestors Samuel Pallache and brother Joseph Pallache arrived in the Netherlands from Morocco via Spain and France around 1608.

 He first studied at the Ets-Ḥayyim rabbinical seminary.
 In 1914, he received a Bachelors in Semitic linguistics from the University of Amsterdam and in 1920 a doctorate also in Semitic languages from the University of Leiden.
 He studied under Christiaan Snouck Hurgronje.

 Career

 In 1911, Pallache began working as a grade school teacher of Hebrew and then a high school teacher of classical languages in The Hague.

 In October 1924, he became professor of Semitic languages at the University of Amsterdam, the first Jew to hold this position.
 Dutch public opposition faded due to his expertise.
 He remained in this position through 1941.)

 During these years at the University of Amsterdam, his chair served two faculties, Arts and Theology.